About 3D models

 You can upload large 3D models to Cognite Data Fusion (CDF) to better visualize and contextualize data.
 CDF automatically analyzes and optimizes the 3D models to enable devices with different form factors to render the models at high frame rates and with great detail.

-Cognite's REVEAL 3D Web Viewer SDK allows you to integrate 3D model visualizations in any web-based application.
-Users can view and interact with the 3D models in a web browser on desktop and mobile devices, and in Cognite applications such as Asset Data Insight and Operation Support.
+Cognite's REVEAL 3D Web Viewer SDK lets you integrate 3D model visualizations in any web-based application.
+Users can view and interact with the 3D models in a web browser on desktop and mobile devices and in Cognite applications.

 3D data is organized in models and revisions: